FACTBOX-U.S. Treasury's tools to delay hitting debt limit

 ISSUE MORE CASH MANAGEMENT BILLS

-The Treasury could cut issuance of longer-term government debt and rely more heavily on short-term cash management bills to gain more day-to-day control over debt outstanding.
+One option the Treasury did not mention is the possibility of cutting issuance of longer-term government debt in favor of heavier reliance on short-term cash management bills to gain more day-to-day control over debt outstanding.
 Cash management bills are typically issued for days, compared to normal Treasury bill maturities of four weeks to one year.
 However, this is unlikely to buy much time and officials are wary of making any major shifts in the Treasury's debt issuance calendar, which could upset markets.

 SUSPEND SAVINGS BONDS

-Treasury secretaries in the past have halted sales of U.S. savings bonds to the public during debt limit impasses, but the Treasury said in the latest 2011 debt limit impasse that this would be of little or no benefit.
-It would not free up borrowing authority and it would only prevent small amounts of new debt from being issued.
+Treasury secretaries in the past have halted sales of U.S. savings bonds to the public during debt limit impasses, but the Treasury said that this would be of little or no benefit as it would not free up borrowing authority and would only prevent small amounts of new debt from being issued.

 SWAP FEDERAL FINANCING BANK DEBT

 The Federal Financing Bank can issue up to $15 billion in debt on behalf of other government agencies that is not subject to the debt limit.
 So the Treasury could exchange FFB debt for other debt to reduce the total amount subject to the limit.
-However, the Treasury did not elect to use this measure in the most recent impasse, saying it was of little use because of the very small amounts of obligations available for exchange.
+However, the Treasury said it was not electing to use this measure as it was of little use.
 (Compiled by Reuters Washington economics team; Editing by Andrew Hay and James Dalgleish)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan